linux-chenxing/linux-chenxing.org/wheretobuy.md

 ## TaoBao

 The MSC313 and MSC313E sometimes appear on TaoBao.
-At the time of writing the SSC325 is available from numberous sellers.
+At the time of writing the SSC325 is available from numerous sellers.
 The SSD201 and SS202 is also availabe.